Parxd/Pandemica/README.md

 Future features:
 - [X] Infectious people becoming more infectious during the peak of their illness
 - [ ] UI to control settings before running simulation
+- [X] Manager keeps track of S/I/R numbers
-- [ ] Keep track of S/I/R numbers to analyze data and confirm SIR model accuracy on simulations
+- [ ] Confirm SIR model accuracy on simulations with Python script using TCP socket communication